aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: "http://www.ox.ac.uk"

 # Short bio (displayed in user profile at end of posts)
+bio:
-bio:  My research interests incorporates prospects of comparative political economy of the Middle East.
-I focus on aspects related to economic history of state-institutions, local public good provision, informal social-welfare, and the political economy of Islamic institutions, with a regional focus of the Middle East.
-My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
-I am extremely interested in investigating aspects of the politics of information using methods of NLP and computational text analysis.
+My research focuses on two topics 1) Political Economy of Development and 2) the Foreign Influence on Domestic Politics.
+I focus on aspects related to economic history of the local development of public good provision, informal social-welfare, and the political economy of Islamic institutions.
+My research also draws on questions related to the politics of information, and how foreign policy tools, such as economic sanctions, interact with domestic politics.
+Methodologically, I am very interested in generating new sources of quantitative data that reveal valuable infromation that would be otherwise lost in the archives.
+My work incorporates retrieval and digitalization of historical maps, textual data, and several other sources of archival data; other than that my work employs methods of Computational Text Analysis and Natural Language Processing on corpora of Arabic, German, English, and French texts.

 interests:
 - Comparative Political Economy